THE KEY TO THE BIBLE, INSTRUCTOR - 3rd SESSION

 What insights did you bring to share?

-Acts 16:14, “The Lord opened her heart [Lydia] to pay attention to what was said by Paul.”
+Acts 16:14, “The Lord opened her heart [Lydia] to pay attention to what Paul was saying.”

 We have been considering what God has done for us. ^